DAM Governance: Why It Matters

 What does DAM governance look like in action?

-In practice, governance usually takes the form of regular meetings between different stakeholders to review and address user feedback, changes to processes and policies, and technical upgrades or repairs.
-DAM managers play a pivotal role in this process.
+In practice, governance takes the form of regular, disciplined meetings of cross-functional stakeholders, to review and address user feedback, changes to processes and policies, and technical upgrades or repairs.

-These stakeholders should include representatives from many different areas and levels of the team.
-This gives all relevant parties a forum to be heard, to ensure that user experience is understood in a multi-faceted way, and to have parties present that will be able to react, respond, and solve issues efficiently, leading to the improvement of the system.
+These stakeholders should include representatives from different areas and levels of your organization.
+This gives all relevant parties a forum to be heard, ensuring that user experience is understood from every angle.
+(Read more about Building an Effective DAM Team .)